odipar/manikin/_posts/2021-03-19-my-first-post.md

 But why do we need a builder to implement the four stages of a Message?
 Can't we  just implement them with ordinary methods?

-We could, but then we would end up like this:
+We could, but then it would end up like this:
 ```scala
 case class Deposit(amt: Double) extends AccountMsg {
   def pre = { amt > 0 }